codacy/codacy-coverage-reporter/docs/index.md

 ### Submitting coverage from unsupported report formats

-If you are generating a report format that Codacy does not yet support, try using the community projects below or contribute to our [codacy/coverage-parser](https://github.com/codacy/coverage-parser) project:
+If you're generating a report format that Codacy doesn't support yet, use one of the community projects below to generate coverage reports in a supported format or contribute to our [codacy/coverage-parser](https://github.com/codacy/coverage-parser) project:

 -   [SlatherOrg/slather](https://github.com/SlatherOrg/slather): generate Cobertura reports from Xcode coverage reports: